Z-Curve Plot: A Visual Diagnostic for Publication Bias in Meta-Analysis: Additional Publication Bias Metrics

 where a weight function $w$ assigns relative publication probabilities $\omega$ based on the $z$-statistic $\text{y}/\text{se}$, and the normalizing constant $I$ corresponds to

 the extrapolated posterior predictive distribution is given by

-The multiplication by the normalizing constant of the weighted distribution is required to expand the predictive distribution proportionately to the censoring captured by the weight function.
-Importantly, $\pi^*_{\text{selection model}}$ is no longer a probability distribution as it does not integrate to 1 with respect to $\text{x}_\text{pred}$.
-Those extrapolated posterior predictive distributions for the effect size $\pi^*$ can be, again, transformed to the corresponding extrapolated posterior predictive distributions for the $z$-statistics $z^*_\text{pred}$ via a change of variables.
+The multiplication by the inverse of the normalizing constant of the weighted distribution, $I^{-1} \geq 1$, is required to expand the predictive distribution proportionately to the censoring captured by the weight function.
+Importantly, $\pi^*_{\text{selection model}}$ is no longer a probability distribution as it integrates to $I^{-1}$ rather than to 1 with respect to $\text{y}_\text{pred}$.
+Those extrapolated posterior predictive distributions for the effect size $\pi^*$ can be, again, transformed to the corresponding extrapolated posterior predictive distributions for the $z$-statistics $\text{z}^*_\text{pred}$ via a change of variables.

 Figure~\ref{fig:bias_no_bias3} shows the extrapolated predictive distribution (blue) alongside the fitted posterior predictive distribution from RoBMA.
 When publication bias is absent (left), the fitted and extrapolated posterior predictive distributions coincide.
 When publication bias is present (right), the extrapolated distribution is much higher in the area corresponding to non-significant results (down-weighted by the weight-function in the estimated model).
 The gray band denotes point-wise 95\% posterior predictive intervals (the central 95\% quantile of the predictive density at each test statistic).
 Uncertainty is larger for the extrapolated distribution under publication bias due to uncertainty in the selection-weight parameters.
 Note also how the extrapolated distribution from the model estimated under the presence of publication bias (right panel) matches the shape of the actual histogram in the absence of publication bias (left panel).